Charity no 1161250

 Event risk assessments and safety plans

 These are used at all rowing events on the Tyne run or hosted by the club at Newburn.
-As an example, you can download as pdfs the versions prepared for Rutherford Head on 30 November 2024 here
+As an example, you can download as a pdf the version prepared for Tyne Head on 14 February 2026 here

 Online incident reporting